Rohit-bhaskar/Celebrities_classification/README.md

 # Celebrities_classification
-It is a Machine Learning Project using SVM to classify celebrities.
+It is a Machine Learning Project using SVM to classify celebrities images.